- May 5, 2016

 “The story is nice and your choices in the game lead to three different endings, which was fun as I am always a sucker for games where choices matter.”

-“This charming, feel-good game is based on Scandinavian folklore, which was compelling enough reason for me to try it out, as I find gaming to be a great way to learn about various mythologies of interest when incorporated into this medium of storytelling.”
+“This charming, feel-good game is based on Scandinavian folklore, which was a compelling enough reason for me to try it out, as I find gaming to be a great way to learn about various mythologies of interest when incorporated into this medium of storytelling.”

 “I wish it at least could have gone somewhat into depth of the backstory and lore of the various creatures and spirits we meet.”